Chasmiccoder/Digital-Fortress-Encryption/README.md

 of which standard encryption algorithms might not last.
 The only drawback is the bandwidth of the final string, which is four times as long as the original.

+The interesting part about this type of encryption is that, if the encryption algorithm is not known, and if the seed (private key) is known, the cryptanalysts still will not be able to decrypt the string.
+This is because the string itself has been randomised in such a way that even if the same string gets encrypted twice (with the same seed) the odds of the string being the same (in the final output) are one in (48)^n, where n is the number of characters in the string.